 Upon completion of the program, the student is granted an Associate of Applied Science (AAS) degree and is eligible to apply for the certification examination given by the Board of Registry of the American Society of Clinical Pathologists and/or the National Certification Agency for Medical Laboratory Personnel.

 The program curriculum is a balance of general education and technical courses as well as supervised practicum work at area hospitals.
 This provides the student an opportunity for educational development as well as skill competency.

-Prior to entering the Medical Laboratory Technology program, students need to take prerequisite courses: BIOL 2404 Introduction to Anatomy and Physiology (lecture & lab) and MATH 1314 College Algebra or higher.
+Prior to entering the Medical Laboratory Technology program, students need to take prerequisite courses: BIOL 2404 Introduction to Anatomy and Physiology (lecture & lab) and MATH 1314 College Algebra.

 Medical Laboratory Technology students must earn a grade of C or above in each Medical Laboratory Technology course and required science courses and maintain an overall grade point average of at least 2.0 in order to graduate from the Medical Laboratory Technology program.

 If a student earns a grade of D, W, or F in a Medical Laboratory Technology or science course, the student will be required to repeat the course in which the unsatisfactory grade was earned and pass that course with a grade of C or better to progress.

 Clinical practicum absences must be made up within the term in which they occur.